Updated February 21, 2018

 Chelsea Market opened in 1997 and today is probably New York’s most popular indoor market.
 It is home to an eclectic mix of local food vendors – from seafood to tacos to mini doughnuts.
 There is a great espresso bar in the middle of the market called Ninth Street Espresso, a wine bar, a great book store, even a flea market (the Chelsea offshoot of Williamsburg’s popular Artists & Fleas.
 There are also several sit-down restaurants inside the Market, including Rana (Italian), Friedman’s Lunch (American), Cull & Pistol (oyster bar), and others.

 Chelsea Market occupies an entire block on Manhattan’s west side, between 9th and 10th Avenue and 15th and 16th street.
 Enter at 9th or 10th Avenue.
+By the way, if you like keeping tabs on real estate happenings, Google just bought the entire building for a reported $2.4 billion.

 This popular square in the heart of Greenwich Village is one of the best places in New York City to enjoy free live music and do some people-watching.
 On a nice day, you can enjoy jazz, blueglass, classical piano, drum solos, sand painting, and all kinds of impromptu performances that can only take place in a public space known for its openness and diversity.